 - 1. Completed CCC admission application - 2.
 Official copy of high school transcript or official GED passing scores - 3.
 Completion of a pre-entrance exam - 4.
 Social Security card - 5.
-After accepted into the program, copy of document showing: - MMR - Hepatitis B (can complete after entry into program) - Positive serology of immunity to Varicella (chicken pox) or immunization - Two-step TB skin test - 6.
-Drug screen will be scheduled after admission - 7.
-Criminal Background will be scheduled - 8.
-Copy of Driver's License or Photo ID after accepted into the program - 9.
+Upon acceptance into the program, copy of document showing: - MMR - Hepatitis B (can complete after entry into the program) - Positive serology of immunity to Varicella (chicken pox) or immunization - Two-step TB skin test - 6.
+Drug screening will be scheduled after admission\ - 7.
+Criminal Background will be scheduled\ - 8.
+Copy of Driver's License or Photo ID upon acceptance into the program. - 9.
 Must be in good financial standing with Coahoma Community College